Private drinking water wells

 - Hire a certified well driller for any new construction or modifications.

-- After a flood, have your well inspected and cleaned by a professional.
-Do not turn on the pump until after inspection.
+- After a flood, get your well professionally inspected and cleaned.
+Do not turn on the pump until after it has been inspected.

 Where can I find additional resources?